mildmojo/UserChrome-Tweaks/README.md

 The master branch should always track Nightly.
 When a version merges into beta, a new branch is created for this specific Firefox version.
 If any code is broken on this branch, it is possible to cherry-pick the necessary commits without pulling other broken code in.

+To use new CSS, you'll need to [create `userChrome.css` for your copy of Firefox](http://kb.mozillazine.org/index.php?title=UserChrome.css&printable=yes#Creating) if you don't already have one, then paste these tweaks inside.

 If you wish to contribute to this repository, please read `CONTRIBUTING.md`.